-For more information regarding compensation for Directors of the Board, Audit & Supervisory Board members and Corporate Executive Officers, please refer to the Annual Report (translated from "Yukashouken Houkokusho") in the following URL, which discloses the matters in detail.
+For more information regarding compensation for Directors of the Board, Audit and Supervisory Board members and Senior Vice Presidents, please refer to the Annual Report (translated from "Yukashouken Houkokusho") in the following URL, which discloses the matters in detail.

-https://recruit-holdings.com/en/ir/library/upload/report_202103Q4_sr_en.pdf
+https://recruit-holdings.com/files/ir/library/upload/report_202303Q4_ar_en.pdf

-In the Annual Report, total compensation for Directors of the Board, Audit & Supervisory Board members, outside Directors, and outside Audit & Supervisory Board members is disclosed by type (base salary, annual incentive, long-term incentive, and allowance for retirement benefits).
-The type and amount of compensation for Directors, Audit & Supervisory Board Members, outside Directors, and outside Audit & Supervisory Board members is reported separately.
+In the Annual Report, total compensation for Directors of the Board, Audit and Supervisory Board members, independent Directors, and Independent Audit and Supervisory Board Members is disclosed by type (base salary, annual incentive, long-term incentive, and allowance for retirement benefits).
+The type and amount of compensation for Directors, Audit and Supervisory Board Members, independent Directors, and Independent Audit and Supervisory Board Members, and Independent Audit and Supervisory Board Members, independent Directors, and Independent Audit and Supervisory Board Members, independent Directors, and Independent Audit and Supervisory Board Members, independent Directors, and Independent Audit and Supervisory Board Members is reported separately.